FLOSSBOKORG/FLOSSBOK/foss-community-management/community-metrics.md

 * **Distribution & evolution of commits across functional areas in the code**: This allowed us to make future business decisions based on which areas of FOSS were evolving the fastest.

 After coming up with these and other metrics, it took about 4-6 months to implement the mechanics of extracting, combining, and consuming the data \(from our own forums, blogs, and special projects, as well as JIRA, GitHub, IRC, Stack Overflow, and a few others\).
 These metrics allowed us to more accurately gauge both the community value and business performance related to it over time.
 As you can imagine, there were a lot of challenges in using this disparate collection of data sources, such as normalization of identities and companies, removing duplicates, filtering spam, and many more.

-### **Who contributes?**

-* Summarize the primary classifications of the primary contributors to your community.
-* Divide these by the types of value they bring, primarily in terms of different skills.

-### **How do they participate?**

-* For each type of contributor that you just wrote down, also note how each interacts with your community to make those contributions.
-These should primarily be the processes and infrastructure they use to participate.

-### **What do they deliver?**

-* For each group, write down what value they bring in a practical and measurable form.